 When it comes to galley gear I always think that with one more item,

 tool or spice I will become a particularly wonderful cook.
-It doesn't work
+It does

-out quite that way however I continue to try.
+not work out quite that way however I continue to be optimistic.

 As the eggs boil the Eggy changes color.
 When the